Pfizer

 Acquisition in 2014

 InnoPharma, LLC, founded in 2005 and located in Piscataway, New Jersey, is a privately held pharmaceutical research and development company.
-The firm specializes in the development of complex generic and innovative specialty pharmaceutical and biopharmaceutical products, particularly in injectable and ophthalmic dosage forms.
-InnoPharma boasts a diverse portfolio of products under development, employing a range of formulations such as suspensions, lyophilized products, emulsions, liposomes, micelles, and lipid complexes.
+The firm specializes in developing complex generic and innovative specialty pharmaceutical and bio-pharmaceutical products, particularly in injectable and ophthalmic dosage forms.
+InnoPharma boasts a diverse portfolio of products in various stages of development, utilizing advanced formulations such as suspensions, lyophilized products, emulsions, liposomes, micelles, and lipid complexes.

 MISSION Therapeutics